markuspleijzier/neuroboom/README.rst

-Neuroboom is a suite of Python3 tools for analysing neuron reconstructions within Connectomic initiatives.
+Neuroboom is a suite of Python 3 tools for analysing neuron reconstructions within Connectomic initiatives.
-Neuroboom is currently designed to operate on neuron recontructions within the *CATMAID* or *Neuprint* platforms.
+This package is currently designed to operate on neuron recontructions within the *CATMAID* or *Neuprint* platforms.

 These two different platforms reflect the two available connectomic efforts in the fruit fly, Drosophila melanogaster: